moesheyab/fitness-coach/README.md

 # fitness-coach
-A react native app for fitness
+A react native app that organizes your fitness program with a science-based approach